 - a.
 50% of the open space per Article 16 may be tree save areas per Article 20, so long as such tree save area abuts the remaining required open space and includes allowed amenities to provide passive recreation. - b.
 Landscape yards per Article 20 if trees planted or preserved are in addition to minimum tree save requirements. - c.
-Water supply water quality buffers per Article 23. - Post-construction water quality buffers per Article 25. - e.
+Water supply water quality buffers per Article 23. - d.
+Post-construction water quality buffers per Article 25. - e.
 SWIM water quality buffers per Article 26 - f.
 Floodplains per Article 27. - g.
 Areas for greenways or parks per Article 32 offered for dedication and accepted by Mecklenburg County Park and Recreation.

-11. The following additional standards apply only to tree save areas for single-family, duplex, triplex, and quadraplex residential development subject to approval of a subdivision per Article 30.3.A.
+11. The following additional standards apply only to tree save areas for single-family, duplex, triplex, and quadraplex residential development subject to approval of a new standard subdivision as defined by Article 30.3.A or approval of a minor subdivision as defined by Section 30.3.D.